gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 }
 ```

-Normally this function gets passed an argument determining the duration of each
+Normally this function gets passed a `beat_len` argument determining the duration of each
 beat.
-But now that this function isn't technically being called but jumped into,
+But now that this function isn't being called but rather _jumped into_,
-whatever register stores this value isn't being initialized to anything in
+whatever processor register stores the beat length isn't being initialized to anything in
 particular.
 Its value will be whatever it was before jumping into this function.
+Probably this values is very low, possibly 0, so the buzzes are too short to be heard.

 Let's take al look at the disassembly of the beginning of `call_me_maybe`:
 ```
 0x0000000000000000:  E9 2D 40 F8    push  {r3, r4, r5, r6, r7, lr}